Study Russian Online

 And you?/And what about you? (informal)

-b) Answer the questions using phrases in brackets:
+b) Answer the questions in Russian following the model and check yourself:

 Model: